10 Best Herbal Syrups For Acid Reflux

 glycyrrhiza glabra syrup

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing properties, and its syrup form is often recommended for alleviating symptoms of acid reflux.
+Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its potential benefits in managing acid reflux.

 zingiber officinale syrup